High-resolution retrieval workflow with SpectralModel#

 Text(0.5, 1.0, 'Prepared noiseless data')

-Let’s define our retrieved parameters.
-We will retrieve the temperature, the abundance of our line species, the pressure of the cloud, as well as \(K_p\) and \(V_\textrm{rest}\).
+Let’s define the parameters we will retrieve.
+We will retrieve the temperature, the abundance of our line species, the pressure of the cloud, as well as \(K_p\), \(V_\textrm{rest}\), and \(T_0\).
 We will use uniform prior in all cases.
-This is a typical retrieval.
+This is typical for a retrieval, although it can be relevant to use more complex priors in some rare and specific case.
+In the SpectralModel workflow, we only need to sepcify which of our model_parameters we would like to retrieve, and how.

 [7]: